MCMi460/NX-Cheats/README.md

 https://github.com/DarkFlare69/SXCheatTool

-These links are not only for cheat code creation, but BotW mod creation as well.
+These links are not only for cheat code creation, but BotW (and other) mod creation as well.